RMIT-COSC1127-1125-AI23-2/AI23-DOC/MARKING-P3.md

 ## Grading dimensions

-For Prolog, each standard single test case takes the form of a query (we also have various non-standard tests, to be described below).
+For Prolog, each standard single test case takes the form of a query.
 The expected answer is the expected results of the query.
 The query results can be either a boolean value (if no variables are involved in the query), or one or more sets of bindings for the free variables in the query (which we will refer to as a solution).
 For all queries, we check three properties: _completeness_, _redundancy_, and _soundness_.

 ### Completeness